-Thirty percent of patients with ulcerative colitis will eventually come to proctocolectomy and this includes some with troublesome distal colitis.
-The decision as to whether to proceed to surgery is obviously a big one, with life-long consequences (28).
+Thirty percent of patients with ulcerative colitis will eventually come to proceed to surgery is obviously a big one, with life-long consequences (28).

 Removing the colon and rectum in poorly controlled ulcerative colitis restores physical well-being and quality of life (28).